-Substance abuse is a chemical dependency, which is characterized by the uncontrollable use of addictive drugs or alcohol.
-A dependency on addictive substances impacts the mind and body and can have dangerous, long-term consequences.
+Substance abuse is a chemical dependency that is characterized by the uncontrollable use of addictive drugs or alcohol.
+A dependency on addictive substances impacts the mind and body and can have dangerous long-term consequences.
 Health problems like seizures, internal damage, difficulty breathing, tremors, and brain damage are just some of the harmful and life-threatening effects.

 Symptoms of Substance Abuse

-Substance abusers often hide their habit from loved ones and themselves.
-While only a physician or licensed mental health professional can diagnose addiction, there are warning signs and symptoms.
+Individuals who are struggling with addiction often hide their habits from loved ones and themselves.
+While only a physician or licensed mental health professional can diagnose addiction, there are warning signs and symptoms, including:

-According to research, “anxiety and substance use disorders are among the most frequent psychiatric problems in the United States, with lifetime rates of 28.8% and 14.6%, respectively.”
-In a dual diagnosis, recovering addicts may have additional challenges in recovery because of their mental health issue, which must be worked on in conjunction with maintaining sobriety.
+Dual diagnosis is a term used to describe the condition of struggling with both mental health issues and addiction.
+Individuals with a dual diagnosis may have additional challenges in recovery because of their mental health issues, which must be worked on in conjunction with maintaining sobriety.

 Substance Abuse and Anxiety

-When seeking treatment for addiction recovery, it is important to work with a therapist who has experience with treating a dual diagnosis.
+When seeking addiction treatment therapy programs for addiction recovery, it is important to work with a therapist who has experience with treating a dual diagnosis.

-For alcohol abusers who also suffer from anxiety, twelve-step programs may not be suitable due to the social nature of the program.
+For alcohol abusers who also suffer from anxiety, twelve-step programs may not be suitable due to the program’s social nature.
 Research has shown that twelve-step programs can be especially problematic for people suffering from social anxiety disorder (social phobia).
 They often have worse outcomes.
-However, psychotherapy is one of the best treatments for a person with a dual diagnosis of substance abuse and anxiety.
+However, mental health treatment programs are among the best treatments for a person with a dual diagnosis of substance abuse and anxiety.

 The cognitive element of CBT guides people towards addressing negative thoughts, which may be self-sabotaging or dangerous.
 For example, an individual with social anxiety might address why they don’t want to speak in front of a small group.
-The person might think, everyone will laugh at me.
-The cognitive element will help them break down those irrational thought patterns, where it originates from, and why it is incorrect.
-For recovering substance addicts, thought patterns will probably be more detailed and severe, possibly involving past trauma or shame.
+The cognitive element will help them break down those irrational thought patterns, where they originate, and why it is incorrect.
+For individuals in recovery, thought patterns will probably be more detailed and severe, possibly involving past trauma or shame.
 Thought patterns from those sources will be harder to break, in addition to maintaining sobriety.

 The behavioral factor of CBT hopes to change a person’s reactions to anxiety.
-This is crucial for recovering addicts because prior to treatment, they might have turned to drugs or alcohol, but cognitive behavioral therapy helps them identify triggers, remain calm, and turn to new coping mechanisms.
+This is crucial for those in recovery because they might have turned to drugs or alcohol prior to treatment.
+Cognitive behavioral therapy helps them identify triggers, remain calm, and turn to new coping mechanisms.